GeoMOER/geoAI/docs/units/_unit03/unit03-03-01_EX_FFS.md

 Spatial prediction, right this time!

 We will once again predict orchard meadows in Hesse.
 You can use the same prepared and balanced dataset as in the last exercise.
-Use a Leave-location-Out cross-validation as spatial cross-validation.
-For this purpose, the pixels of all polygons are separated into folds, with the function CreateSpacetimeFolds, using their ID.
-The folds are then passed to the trainControl function as an index.

 ```r